Estimated reading time: 5 minutes

 Not everyone was born a trust fund baby.
-The majority of the population is all too familiar with financial struggle.
-Even with a fulltime day job, it is understandable that your monthly salary is not enough because of the number of your expenditures.
+The majority of the population is all too familiar with financial struggles.
+Even with a full-time day job, it is understandable that your monthly salary is not enough because of the number of your expenditures.
 Fortunately, with a little side hustle, you will be able to earn some passive income to supplement your monthly salary.

 Pick The Proper Subject

 Choosing the right subject for your Online Course is crucial if you want it to be successful and bought by interested students.
 It is not as simple as just choosing a topic that you are an expert at.

 What you want for a topic is something that many potential students will be interested in paying for.
 Your subject should also be relevant to the times.
 Your Online Course will not be sellable if you are teaching a field that is not even relevant anymore.
 For example, a course on how to operate a computer program that has already been discontinued like Microsoft Excel 2007 would generate no students.
 Who would want to pay for an online course to learn something that would have no relevance to their life?
 Take the time to research which subjects are applicable to recent times, such as current SEO best practices.

 When you have decided on a topic, you should do extensive research before you start creating your online course.
 No matter how well-versed you think you are with the subject, it is still highly possible that you have forgotten a vital part.

 Even tenured professors at Universities take their time to go over their course materials.
 It is your responsibility to ensure that the stuff that you teach is factually correct, otherwise, you risk being caught teaching the wrong information which isn’t good for your reputation.

 You should also spend some time talking to other experts and getting their advice on which points are crucial to teaching.
 Don’t just dive in headfirst.
 Spend a few days reading over relevant course materials like books, journals, academic papers, instructional videos, etc.